Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 ## Deploying Code

-To deploy your robot: shift + right click in the folder with robot.py, "Open Command Prompt Here," and type: `python robot.py deploy --builtin --nc`.
+To deploy your robot, open the VS Code Terminal and type: `python robot.py deploy --builtin`.
 If that doesn't work, try `py` instead of `python`.

 SeamonstersTemplate has a script which makes this simpler: `.\deploy.bat robot.py`